 Geographical factors Schools Response Our school is in a deprived Thrive training for all staff area of an inner city Wellbeing team are aware of the issues for individual children Support for parents is available via the family support team Social and economic factors Schools Response Recent events in the We teach children about personal safety and making the right community around decisions to keep themselves safe regarding their behaviour beyond violence and a gang culture school.
 Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing.
-The local community police team come into school a few times during the year to talk to the older children • Peer Group factors Schools Response Children have older • Our curriculum teaches children about the issue of 'peer pressure'. siblings who may be Children engage in different scenarios and are given choices to make influential to younger through role play.
-Children are taught to be confident and assertive family members. through our PSHCE curriculum. • We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
+The local community police team come into school a few times during the year to talk to the older children • Peer Group factors Schools Response Children have older Our curriculum teaches children about the issue of 'peer pressure'. siblings who may be Children engage in different scenarios and are given choices to make influential to younger through role play.
+Children are taught to be confident and assertive family members. through our PSHCE curriculum.
+We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
 We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry boxes'.
-Home factors adult or share via our 'worry boxes'.
-Schools Response Lots of our children are Schools Response • Through our Computing Curriculum, children are taught about online • Lots of our children are connected to the internet Schools Response Through our Computing Curriculum, children are taught about online safety.
+Home factors Schools Response Lots of our children are Through our Computing Curriculum, children are taught about online connected to the internet safety.
 Every child has signed our 'Acceptable Use' contract.
-Parents • Lots of our children are connected to the internet at home and regularly use Schools Response Through our Computing Curriculum, children are taught about online safety.
-Every child has signed our 'Acceptable Use' contract.
-Parents sign an 'Acceptable Use' contract too.
-Lots of our children are connected to the internet at home and regularly use gaming devices to engage Schools Response Through our Computing Curriculum, children are taught about online safety.
-Every child has signed our 'Acceptable Use' contract.
-Parents sign an 'Acceptable Use' contract too.
-Separate internet safety policy Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their Schools Response Through our Computing Curriculum, children are taught about online safety.
-Every child has signed our 'Acceptable Use' contract.
-Parents sign an 'Acceptable Use' contract too.
-Lots of our children are connected to the internet at home and regularly use gaming devices to engage Schools Response Through our Computing Curriculum, children are taught about online safety.
-Every child has signed our 'Acceptable Use' contract.
-Parents sign an 'Acceptable Use' contract too.
-Separate internet safety policy
+Parents at home and regularly use sign an 'Acceptable Use' contract too. gaming devices to engage Separate internet safety policy in online games with their Our family support worker is CEOP trainined and we have a teacher friends. with lead responsibilities for internet safety.